General Graduate Admissions Policies & Procedures

 Faculty in each degree program establish admission standards for the individual graduate program, which may exceed the minimum standards set by Colorado Mesa University’s Graduate Studies Advisory Committee.
 Applicants should consult the Academic Department Head or Graduate Program Director/Coordinator in the program(s) of interest for any additional admission requirements.

 Individuals seeking to enter CMU as graduate students who have not yet been accepted into a graduate program or do not desire a credential may apply for “Non-Degree Seeking” admission.
 Each applicant must possess a baccalaureate degree from an accredited college or university, or equivalent certification.
-Faculty can make recommendations for admission of non-degree seeking students who do not meet the criteria to the Assistant Vice President for Academic Affairs.
+Faculty can make recommendations for admission of non-degree seeking students who do not meet the criteria to the Director of Graduate Studies.

 An individual without a baccalaureate degree may be admitted to a master’s degree program only if he or she is admitted to a combined program at CMU, such as the MBA 3+2 program.